Elkwizard/Hengine/README.md

 ## Usage
 Before using the Hengine, it must be included in your HTML file in one of two possible ways.

 1. Including a script tag pointing to `Hengine/Package/Engine/Manage/HengineLoader.js`, and linking to an external main JavaScript file.
+If you want to load the engine in 3D Mode, add the query parameter `?3d` to the end of the URL.

     ```html
     app.html: